hacker65536/myit/bash/bash-redirections.md

 $ tail -f err
 $ date  # command is showing on this terminal
 $ ls aaa
-ls: cannot access aaa: No such file or directory
+ls: cannot access aaa: No such file or directory # error will be showing on this terminal
+$ ls go
 ```